-We only admit for the Fall semester, to ensure consideration for financial support in the form of competitive scholarships and assistantships, the deadline is December 15.
+We only admit for the Fall semester.
+To ensure consideration for financial support in the form of competitive scholarships and assistantships, the deadline is December 15.
 The final deadline for submitting an application is January 5th for admission in the Fall semester.
 Applications for Spring admission are not accepted.
-Applicants to the graduate Visualization programs should meet the university admission standards and as a result of academic, professional, and other experiences, demonstrate a high degree of proficiency in a field related to electronic visualization.
-Although the program admits students with outstanding ability in one such field, evidence of aptitude in more than one area will strengthen an application.

 A brief Autobiographical Statement of Intent detailing the development of the candidate’s interest in electronic visualization, stating which graduate program – MS or MFA – and outlining the candidate’s goals for graduate study.